Frosted (horse): 2016: four-year-old season

-Frosted returned to the United States, and was originally set to return to racing in the Suburban Handicap in early July.
-Frosted was training well though, so McLaughlin decided not to wait and entered Frosted in the Metropolitan Handicap, more popularly known as the Met Mile, run on June 11.
+Frosted returned to the United States and was originally set to return to racing in the Suburban Handicap in early July.
+He was training well, though, so McLaughlin decided not to wait and entered him in the Metropolitan Handicap, more popularly known as the Met Mile, run on June 11.
 Frosted stalked the pace, then made a four-wide move around the turn and burst clear of the field, drawing off to win by 14 1/4 lengths while geared down.
-The winning margin is believed to be the largest in the 132-year history of the race, and Frosted's time of 1:32.73 was a new stakes record.
+The winning margin is believed to be the largest in the 132-year history of the race, and the time of 1:32.73 was a stakes record.
 The Daily Racing Form called it "an absolutely scintillating performance."
 After the race, McLaughin said it was one of the highlights of his training career: "Way up there in the top five, for sure.
 It's our biggest win for Godolphin ever... he's such a talented horse and has everything."
 The win earned Frosted an automatic berth in the Breeders' Cup Dirt Mile as part of the Breeders' Cup Challenge "Win and You're In" series.

 On August 6, Frosted entered the 1 1/8 mile Whitney Handicap at Saratoga as the 1-2 favorite against a field of five other horses.
 He broke well and went to the early lead, joined by Upstart and Noble Bird.
-The opening fractions were fast but Frosted was moving comfortably and opened a lead coming into the stretch, winning with ease by two lengths.
+The opening fractions were fast, but Frosted was moving comfortably and opened a lead coming into the stretch, winning by two lengths.
 "I knew he probably went a little too fast — more than normal," said Rosario.
 "Sometimes he's a little difficult, and you have to let him do what he wants to do, but when I turned for home I knew I had something left because I know the way he likes to run."
 With the victory, Frosted earned a "Win and You're In" berth for the 2016 Breeders' Cup Classic, thus qualifying for two different Breeders' Cup races.